brunopodesta/syncfibonaccitest/README.md

-# SyncVr Mobile Developer Assestment
+# SyncVR Mobile Developer Assestment

 The project is designed in 3 layers: data, domain and presentation